D-bound and Bekenstein bound for McVittie solution surrounded by dark energy cosmological fields: D-bound and Bekenstein bound for McVittie Solution

-\textbf{Remark 1:} \textit{The entropy D-bound and the Bekenstein bound do not coincide for a generic cosmological background in McVittie spacetime.
+We summarize our findings till now in the following remark. \\ \\\textbf{Remark 1:} \textit{The entropy D-bound and the Bekenstein bound do not coincide for a generic cosmological background in McVittie spacetime.
 Indeed, the latter bound is always tighter.
 However, for any general cosmological background satisfying the ``dilute system limits'', these two bounds are identified in McVittie spacetime.}\\

 In the following subsections, we investigate these entropy bounds for the de Sitter, phantom and quintessence backgrounds in more details.